Counterbalance No. 71: Wilco - Yankee Hotel Foxtrot

-Mendelsohn: Klinger, I've never been able to make a connection with Wilco and I don't know why.
-I have nothing against their music; in fact, given the choice, I'd pick Wilco over most other listening experiences.
-I liked the entire week I spent getting reacquainted with Yankee Hotel Foxtrot, but it's not an album I found myself reaching for in the past and I doubt that will change going into the future.
+Mendelsohn: Klinger, I've never been able to make a connection with Wilco, and I don't know why.
+I have nothing against their music; in fact, given a choice, I'd pick Wilco over most other listening experiences.
+I liked the entire week I spent getting reacquainted with Yankee Hotel Foxtrot, but it's not an album I found myself reaching for in the past, and I doubt that will change going into the future.

 Klinger: I'm not 100% sure how you manage to listen to Wilco relatively often without forming a connection to it, but I'm sure that will become clear as we go along here.
 As for me, I was a big fan of Jeff Tweedy's pre-Wilco band, Uncle Tupelo, and I remember finding it odd that their split led two solid bands, instead of two lousy bands or one good band and one lousy band—it's a true rarity in the rock world.

 But I'm sorry for interrupting.
-You were saying something about a back story?
+Were you saying something about a back story?

 There was also a bunch of interband strife between lead singer Jeff Tweedy and longtime member Jay Bennett, resulting in Bennett leaving the band after the record was finished.
 Plus some health issues that Tweedy was dealing with.
 This is all laid out in the documentary I Am Trying to Break Your Heart: A Film About Wilco—or you can just go read about it, because I'm paraphrasing what turned out to be quite the ordeal for a band trying to release what would turn about to be one of the best albums of the decade.